UofT-DSI/onboarding/environment_setup/os_guides/tech_onboarding_windows.md

   - You should see something like `git x.x.x`.
 If not, try reinstalling Git and make sure Git Bash is selected during setup.

 ## UV
 UV is a lightweight, fast tool for managing Python environments and dependencies.
-It lets you create separate virtual environments (with the help of venv) for each project and install the exact packages it needs, so your setups don’t conflict with each other.
+It lets you create separate virtual environments for each project and install the exact packages it needs, so your setups don’t conflict with each other.
 - How to install UV
   - Type the following command in your **PowerShell**:
     ```bash